netdata/netdata/README.md

 bash <(curl -Ss https://my-netdata.io/kickstart.sh)
 ```

-To learn more about the pros and cons of using *nightly* vs. *stable* releases, see our [notice about the two options](packaging/installer/README.md#nightly-vs-stable-releases).

 The above command will:

 -   Install any required packages on your system (it will ask you to confirm before doing so)
 -   Compile it, install it, and start it.

-More installation methods and additional options can be found at the [installation page](packaging/installer/#installation).
+More installation methods and additional options can be found at the [installation
+page](packaging/installer/README.md#installation).

+> To learn more about the pros and cons of using _nightly_ vs. _stable_ releases, see our [notice about the two
+> options](packaging/installer/README.md#nightly-vs-stable-releases).

+> ❗ Starting with v1.12, Netdata collects usage information and sends it anonymously to Google Analytics.
+We use this
+> telemetry for quality assurance and usage statistics.
+By keeping it enabled, you help make Netdata better!
+To opt-out,
+> append the `--disable-telemetry` option: `bash <(curl -Ss https://my-netdata.io/kickstart.sh) --disable-telemetry`.
+> See our [anonymous statistics page](docs/anonymous-statistics.md) for more details.

-To try Netdata in a docker container, run this:
+To try Netdata in a Docker container, run this:

 ```sh
 docker run -d --name=netdata \